William King Hale: Arrest and conviction

 A warrant for Hale and Ernest's arrest was issued on January 4, 1926, for the murders of Bill and Reta Smith.
-Ernest was apprehended immediately, but Hale could not be found.
-According to David Grann, Hale later turned himself in wearing "a perfectly pressed suit, shoes shined to a gleam, a felt hat, and an overcoat with his diamond-studded Masonic lodge pin fastened to the lapel."
+Ernest was apprehended immediately but Hale could not be found.
+According to David Grann, Hale turned himself in wearing "a perfectly pressed suit, shoes shined to a gleam, a felt hat, and an overcoat with his diamond-studded Masonic lodge pin fastened to the lapel".
 Hale maintained his innocence, so federal agents focused on interrogating Ernest; he broke and turned state's evidence after being confronted with outlaw Blackie Thompson (who had been in state custody for murdering a police officer) willing to testify that Ernest tried to hire him to do the killings.
 When confronted with Ernest's testimony, Hale maintained his innocence.